fbpx

 Initial Research Findings

-• All sampled fish showed no virus or parasites, or any organ abnormalities.
+• All sampled fish showed no known viruses, parasites, or organ abnormalities.

-• No red tide was detected in surface water samples, and FL DEP did not detect common contaminants.
+• No red tide was detected in surface water samples, and FL DEP have not detected common contaminants.

-• Benthic harmful algal bloom samples identified elevated concentrations of a dinoflagellate in the genus of Gambierdiscus occurring in areas where symptomatic fish are present.
-Gambierdiscus can produce multiple types of toxins that can have adverse impacts to fish and potentially people.
+• Benthic algal samples from the Lower Keys were shown by FGCU to have elevated concentrations of a dinoflagellate in the genus of Gambierdiscus occurring in areas where symptomatic fish are present.
+Gambierdiscus can produce multiple types of neurotoxins that can cause behavioral effects in fish.
+These toxins and others produced by other benthic dinoflagellate taxa are being targeted for further analysis by USA/DISL.

-Ongoing toxin testing will determine its overall impact and potential impact to fisheries.
+Ongoing toxin testing and sampling of various fish tissues will determine its overall impact and potential impact to fisheries.
 As we learn more, we will provide information on BTT’s social media channels and update this page.

 FAQs